sathariels/sathariels.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, I'm Nithilan, and welcome to my website.
-This is where I share my passions and achievements with you.
-I'm a passionate and talented person who loves soccer, coding, and anime.
-I play club soccer and for my school team, and I truly admire FC Barcelona and Lionel Messi.
-I'm proficient in various programming languages, and I've had the pleasure of creating some simple games and applications.
-Currently, I'm working at an internship that's helping me gain important skills and valuable experience.
-I also thoroughly enjoy watching and reading different kinds of anime, and I learn so much from the stories and expressions they offer.
-My goal is to continue pursuing my passions in college and hopefully make a positive impact in this world.
+This is where I share my passions with you,I am a person who loves soccer, coding,anime and board games.
+I play club soccer and for my High school team, and I truly admire FC Barcelona team and Lionel Messi.
+I know various programming languages, and I've had the pleasure of creating some games and web applications.
+I also thoroughly enjoy playing board games with family/friends and watching and reading different kinds of anime.
+Check out my blogs and projects....